 Here is another paradox: while I like B/X neoclones more than most games, I hate it when they stick too close to B/X. If you're keeping it as originally written, what is the point?
 But I also dislike games that change B/X so much that they become incompatible (e.g., changing the number of ability scores or making all abilities "roll under").

-So, at the bare minimum, I expect a B/X clone to "fix" thieves' skills and weapons - but I would also like to see some solutions for arbitrary saving throws and race-as-class, in addition to the over-reliance on tables (XP, STs, skills, etc.).
+So, at the bare minimum, I expect a B/X clone to "fix" thieves' skills and weapons.
+I would also like to see some solutions for arbitrary saving throws and race-as-class, in addition to the over-reliance on tables (XP, STs, skills, etc.) - but that is a matter of taste.
 On the other hand, I expect it to be compatible with existing modules, monsters, etc. with minimal tweaking.

-Finally, here is my AD&D paradox: I think AD&D is messy and unnecessarily complex (when compared to B/X) and I would never play it as written (not even Gygax did), but I really enjoy all B/X clones that try to add AD&D stuff to the game: races separated from class, more classes, monsters (including demons), stronger fighters (better THAC0), multiple attacks, thieves with d6 HD, and so on.
+Finally, here is my AD&D paradox: I think AD&D is messy and unnecessarily complex (when compared to B/X) and I would never play it as written (not even Gygax did), but I really enjoymany bits from AD&D, and all B/X clones that try to add AD&D stuff to the game: races separated from class, more classes, monsters (including demons), stronger fighters (better THAC0), multiple attacks, thieves with d6 HD, and so on.
+Same goes for the Rules Cyclopedia.

-Since I like SOME spare parts but not others, B/X remains my favorite game to customize.
-At least until I manage to publish my minimalist B/X...
+I short - since I like SOME spare parts but not others, B/X remains my favorite game to customize.
+At least until I manage to publish my minimalist B/X... (the beta version is here).